 An introduction to the primary principles, practices, theories and concepts of sport, recreation and wellness management.
-An overview of the various career opportunities within these areas will be explored.
+Overview of the various career opportunities within these areas.

 SRWM 300 Program Planning and Evaluation

 Preparation for leadership in recreation programming: leadership styles and theory; principles and methods of program development; and using fundamental leisure philosophy and theory to assess needs, plan, develop, implement and evaluate recreational programs.